TACC/pylauncher/docs/rst/tutorial.rst

 ========

 There is an ``examples`` subdirectory with some simple scenarios of how to invoke the pylauncher.
+We start with a number of launchers that run inside a parallel (SLURM/SGE/PBS) job.

 ----------------
 Single-core jobs